 Frederich Schiller [1759-1805] was a German poet, philosopher, physician, historian, and playwright.
-From his late twenties until his death at 45, Shiller was a strong friend of fellow writer and playwright Goethe, who premiered many of Shiller’s plays and together they frequently discussed the topic of aesthetics.
+From his late twenties until his death at 45, Schiller was a strong friend of fellow writer and playwright Goethe, who premiered many of Schiller’s plays and together they frequently discussed the topic of aesthetics.

 In his aesthetics essay, Reflections on the Use of the Vulgar and Low Elements in Works of Art, Schiller notes, “I call vulgar (common) all that does not speak to the mind, of which all the interest is addressed only to the senses.”

 “A vulgar mind will dishonor the most noble matter by treating it in a common manner,” Schiller continues.
 “A great and noble mind, on the contrary, will ennoble even a common matter, and it will do so by superadding to it something spiritual and discovering in it some aspect in which this matter has greatness.”

 Ironically inserting a racist insult in his essay (and thus betraying an unmistakable inner streak of vulgarity), Schiller concludes, “in the matter of the plastic arts, the Dutch and Flemish painters have given proof of a vulgar taste; the Italians, and still more the ancient Greeks, of a grand and noble taste.
 The Greeks always went to the ideal; they rejected every vulgar feature, and chose no common subject.”